oyindonesia/external-api-docs/source/includes/_static_va_response_code.md

 216 | Final | Request is Rejected (VA Id is empty)
-217 | Final | Request is Rejected (VA Number is still active for this partner user id) 219 | Final | Request is Rejected (Virtual account is not enabled for this bank) 226 | Final | Request is rejected (Transaction expiry time exceeds VA expiry time) 245 | Final | Request is rejected (Min expiry time is 60 minutes) 246 | Final | Request is rejected (Failed update va) 260 | Final | Request is rejected (Given VA suffix is invalid) 999 | Non-Final | Internal Server Error
+217 | Final | Request is Rejected (VA Number is still active for this partner user id) 219 | Final | Request is Rejected (Virtual account is not enabled for this bank) 219 | Final | Request is Rejected (Virtual account for this bank has reached daily limit transaction) 226 | Final | Request is rejected (Transaction expiry time exceeds VA expiry time) 245 | Final | Request is rejected (Min expiry time is 60 minutes) 246 | Final | Request is rejected (Failed update va) 260 | Final | Request is rejected (Given VA suffix is invalid) 262 | Final | Request is rejected (VA prefix for this risk level is not available) 999 | Non-Final | Internal Server Error

 IMPORTANT!
 The following response codes mean that your request is not received by OY! and do not represent any information related to your transaction activity/status: